slerman12/Help-me/4-Faith.md

 > (due to the typo)

 > My goal was to restore the [faith](https://github.com/slerman12/Help-me/blob/main/6-Indebted.md) in humanity/goodness that the institution of the University of Rochester shattered in me.
+>
+> I'm probably embaressed by this email due to the altered state of consciousness from revisitting the trauma with the benzodiazepines.

 #